-On view from September 8‑October 14, 2017 in the Stamps Gallery (201 S. Division St., Ann Arbor), The Unfinished Conversation: Encoding/Decoding is a group exhibition including image and video work by Terry Adkins, John Akomfrah, Shelagh Keeley, and Zineb Sedira.
+The Unfinished Conversation: Encoding/Decoding is a group exhibition including image and video work by Terry Adkins, John Akomfrah, Shelagh Keeley, and Zineb Sedira.
 There will be an exhibition reception on Friday, September 8 from 6 – 8 pm.
-The exhibition and reception are free and open to the public.
+The exhibition is on view from September 8‑October 14, 2017 in Stamps Gallery (201 S. Division St., Ann Arbor).

 Co-curated by Gaëtane Verna, Director of The Power Plant, and Mark Sealy, The Unfinished Conversation is grounded in the work of cultural theorist Stuart Hall (1932−2014), who devoted his life to studying the interweaving threads of culture, power, politics, and history.